aridoza/foundational-java/Concurrency/concurrency1.md

 }

 public synchronized void myOtherMethod() {
-    // thread A can enter myOtherMethod even though it's in the synchronized method myFirstMethod }
+    // Thread A can enter myOtherMethod() even though it's in the synchronized method myFirstMethod() }
 ```
 </details>